efduartem/frontend-test/frontend/README.md

 ### Production Test With Docker

-This Dockerfile (./Dockerfile) deploy the Angular app with Docker, building it with Node.js as you would do locally, but end up with a thin and efficient Nginx image, with just the compiled code.
+This [Dockerfile](./Dockerfile) deploy the Angular app with Docker, building it with Node.js as you would do locally, but end up with a thin and efficient Nginx image, with just the compiled code.
 Ready for production.

 #### Prerequisities